Achieving $\widetilde{O}(1/\epsilon)$ Sample Complexity for Bilinear Systems Identification under Bounded Noises: Simulation

-In our simulation, we use the 90\% confidence region of the OLS as the baseline uncertainty set, instead of the merely point estimation $\mathbf{\Theta}_*^{\mathrm{OLS}}$.
-The diameters of OLS’s confidence regions are computed by Lemma E.3 in \cite{simchowitz2020NaiveExploration}.
-As for the diameter of SME uncertainty set, we aim at solving the optimization at each step: $d_T^{\mathrm{SME}} = \max_{\mathbf{X},\mathbf{Y} \in \mathbb{S}_T} \|\mathbf{X} - \mathbf{Y}\|_F$, which is nonconvex, and we approximate the diameter as in \cite{Li2024SME-LTI}.
-We repeat the experiment 10 times and report the 90\% confidence interval.

-Fig.~\ref{fig:diameter} demonstrates that the SME uncertainty set diameter shrinks steadily with $T$, producing substantially tighter uncertainty than the OLS-based $90\%$ confidence region.
+In our simulation, we use the 90\%, 10\% and 1\% confidence regions of the OLS as the baseline uncertainty set constructed from the OLS point estimation $\mathbf{\widehat \Theta}_{\mathrm{OLS}}$.
+The OLS confidence region diameter\footnote{Here, we use probabilistic uncertainty quantification for OLS as baselines.} is computed as the minimum of the Lemma~E.3 bound in~\cite{simchowitz2020NaiveExploration} and a Wald-type asymptotic ellipsoid bound~\cite{draper1998applied,ljung1999system}.
+As for the diameter of the SME uncertainty set, we aim at calculating $\mathrm{diam}(\mathbb{S}_T)$, which is nonconvex, and we approximate the diameter as in \cite{Li2024SME-LTI}.
+We repeat the experiment 12 times and report the 90\% confidence interval. \Cref{fig:diameter} demonstrates that the SME uncertainty set diameter shrinks steadily with $T$, producing tighter uncertainty sets than all OLS-based baselines under different confidence.